 - Place the seasoned chicken over top of the rice, nestling it in a bit.

 - Pressure cook on High for 10 minutes.

 - Naturally release, for 10 minutes.

 - Break the chicken apart with two forks, and stir in the olives and peas, covering on warm for just a few minutes until peas heat through.

 - Squeeze with lime and serve with the optional garnishes.

-I have not tried this with brown basmati rice, but am guessing the brown rice would take 5 minutes longer to cook.
+I have not tried this with brown rice, but am guessing the brown rice would need 1/4-1/2 cup more liquid and take 5 minutes longer to cook.

 STOVE TOP VERSION: If making on the stove top, follow same directions, but perhaps brown the thighs first before nestling into the rice.
 Bring to a simmer, cover, cook on low until rice is cooked through.
 (25-35 minutes).